TheBazingaProject/Bazinga-2021-2022/README.md

               - To find the values, we took multiple states of data and put it in an excel file to see the limits and the positions of the duck/capstone

               - Will try to test more and implement it into the actual autonomous'

+Dec 17, 2021  - Camera in Autonomous

+              - Implemented the webcam program into the red autonomous on the carousel side

+                   - Tested the program and had a couple issues but fixed it by reseting the encoder positions to 0